 Liz Hershfield, Vice President of Sourcing and Production at Bonobos, the top tier menswear company, told IrishCentral: “The trend really has been getting back to heritage fabrics, a mix of old and new.
-We started [[quote:"The trend really has been getting back to heritage fabrics, a mix of old and new", working with Donegal fabrics last year, it was our first season working with it.
+We started working with Donegal fabrics last year, it was our first season working with it.
 Our customers respond well to authenticity.
 They like hearing where the fabric comes from and all of these suppliers are hundreds of years old and they have a rich heritage that really helps us tell great stories about the product.”

 Molloy & Sons represents everything that their customer base reveres, Hershfield says.
 “Molly & Sons being a sixth generation mill is the kind of opportunity our designers and tailors get super excited about.
 They know they’ll be working with people who know what they’re talking about, they know the quality will be great, so it makes their job easier and it allows them to get really inspired.
 It also allows them to mix what is trending in tailoring with the heritage fabric.
 The casual Friday look is going away a little bit and men are dressing up more these days.”